Salesforce Success Story: 3X ROI Within 12 Months

 1. Increased Win Rates

-The standardized qualification process and better deal management improved win rates by approximately 25 percent.
+The standardised qualification process and better deal management improved win rates by approximately 25 per cent.

 2. Higher Average Deal Value